Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

 Add explicit test cases for

 - Denominator = 0 in fractions (to check handling of division by zero).
-- Empty bytestrings and negative index values in bitmap operations.
+- Empty bytestrings and negative index/length values in bitmap operations.

 ## 8. Index type not tested for different types